A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

 Two types of embroidery sewing machines

-Convenience and speed are the primary draws of using machine embroidery.
-You input the desired design and let the machine do all the work.
+Convenience and speed are the primary reasons that people use machines to embroider.
+They allow you to input your chosen design and then you let the machine do all the work.
 This can be welcome if you are working on multiple items or already having trouble doing it the traditional way.

-Machine embroidery will deliver consistency for all your projects.
-However, one of the most notable downsides is that it lacks a customization option which restricts what you can do.
+Machine embroidery will deliver consistency – this is handy if you’re making many of the same item or design.
+However, one of the most notable downsides is that it lacks a customization option which restricts what you can do – you can’t stop a little way in when an idea strikes and switch things up, in the way that you can with a hand embroidery project!

 A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

-To help you start on the right foot in your creative needlework journey, here are ten essential basic embroidery stitches you need to know as a beginner.
-Each stitch has varying difficulty, but all are necessary for newbies to add to their repertoire.
+There are ten essential basic embroidery stitches you need to know as a beginner.
+Each stitch has varying difficulty, but all are essential to know (and practice)if you want to really get into embroidery!

 1. Running Stitch